NAIL-HNU/ESVIO_AA/README.md

 ## Comparing with us

 We welcome comparative evaluation before this project is open sourced.
-The original trajectories of ESVO ( Block Matching using 10,000 events ) and ESVIO_AA ( Block Matching using 5,000 events ) have been uploaded.
+The original trajectories estimated by ESVO ( Block Matching using 10,000 events ) and ESVIO_AA ( Block Matching using 5,000 events ) on DSEC dataset have been uploaded.

 ## Contact